phiten/litecoincash-seeder/README.md

-Litecoin Cash Seeder
+VeriCoin Seeder
 ====================

-litecoincash-seeder is a crawler for the Litecoin Cash network, which exposes a list of reliable nodes via a built-in DNS server, or instead just generates that list to push to a remote CloudFlare server.
+vericoin-seeder is a crawler for the VeriCoin network, which exposes a list of reliable nodes via a built-in DNS server, or instead just generates that list to push to a remote CloudFlare server.